puppetlabs/bolt/pre-docs/inventory_version2.md

 * `prompt`: Prompt a user for a configuration value
 * `pkcs7`: decrypt a pkcs7 encrypted value from the inventory file.
+* `task` : Run a task to lookup a configuration value.

 #### Task